Wounded wild hedgehog with facial injury

 Injured hedgehog with head wound from dog attack

 Treating abscesses requires a lot of TLC.
 The abscesses will have to be cleaned daily.
 Deep abscesses may also have to be drained by a vet.
-The hedgehog will have to be put on a strong antibiotic.
+The hedgehog will also require strong antibiotics to treat the infection.

-Although dogs are a major cause of bite wounds, there are also other animals that can attack them, including foxes and rats, although rat attacks are rare.
-Cats don’t tend to cause problems for hedgehogs.
+Although dogs are a major cause of bite wounds, there are also other predators that can attack them, including foxes and rats, although rat attacks are rare.
+Cats don’t tend to cause problems for hedgehogs, except perhaps orphaned hoglets.

 Preventing dogs attacking hedgehogs

-If your dog does pick up a hedgehog when you are out on a walk, it is always best to get the hedgehog checked over by a rescue, particularly if you see any blood on the dog or hedgehog.
+If your dog does pick up a hedgehog , it is always best to get the hedgehog checked over by a rescue, particularly if you see any blood on the dog or hedgehog.

-As well as attacking adult hedgehogs, dogs can also disturb hedgehog nests so it is particularly important to be vigilant around the breeding season from May to September.
+As well as attacking adult hedgehogs, dogs can also disturb hedgehog nests so it is particularly important to be vigilant around the hedgehog breeding season from (usually May to September).
 You may have a hedgehog nest in the garden or your favourite dog walking park that may be disturbed by a dog even during the daytime….

 Hedgehog nest in pile of leaves